erfanfarhanian/Corporate-Website/README.md

 Note: This project did not reach the implementation phase.

-The technologies that are used in this project: C#, Entity Framework, Asp.﻿Net WebForm, MSSQL Server 2014, HTML, CSS, Bootstrap
+The technologies that have been used in this project: C#, Entity Framework, Asp.﻿Net WebForm, MSSQL Server 2014, HTML, CSS, Bootstrap